FoodStandardsAgency/enterprise-data-models/docs/patterns/date-and-time.md

 Your service can and should present the field by it's accepted domain name if that term is so well-established in the legislation or policy of that domain, but field conventions need to remain consistent across services.

 ### End date
 We use end date to signify the end of an event.
-When used as a field name it should be recorded as end-date.
+When used as a field name it should be recorded as xxxx-end-date.

 Like start date, your service can present the field by it's accepted domain name if that term is canonical.